 Efforts have been made to develop an efficient and economic process for treating the wastewater from wet coffee processing.
-The first recorded effort to treat such wastewater was made in Kenya in the 1950s'.Buffering with limestone (CaCO3) is one way of treating waste water to raise up its pH to an appropriate condition.
+The first recorded effort to treat such wastewater was made in Kenya in the 1950s'.Buffering with limestone (CaCO3) is one way of treating waste water to raise up its p^H to an appropriate condition.
 In theory, 250 milligrams of limestone is needed to buffer 1 litre of acid water (Treagust 1999).
-The main objective of this review was to assess the effect of coffee processing plant effluenton receiving water andto consider the effect of coffee processing plant effluent on physicochemical properties of the receiving water bodies.